 Amitav Ghosh Biography

-Amitav Ghosh, famous Indian English writer, was born in Calcutta in 1956.
-His father was a lieutenant-colonel in the army as a result he has to travel to different parts of the world.
+Amitav Ghosh, famous Indian English writer, was born in Kolkata (former name Calcutta) in 1956.
+His father was a lieutenant-colonel in the army.
+As a result, he got to travel to different parts of the world.

-Thus Amitav Ghosh was raised and educated in Bangladesh, Sri Lanka, Iran, Egypt, India and United Kingdom.
-He received his earlier education at the Doon School, Dehradun, and later went to 4/30/2007 University for his higher Studies.
-He completed his graduation from St, Stephen’s College, in History.
-After this he did his Masters in Sociology from Delhi University.
-After completing his Masters of Arts he earned diploma in Arabic from Institut Bourguiba Des Langues Vivantes, Tunis, Tunisia.
-Then he went to Oxford University where he did diploma in Social Anthropology and earned his doctorate in the same subject in 1982.
+Thus, Amitav Ghosh was raised and educated in Bangladesh, Sri Lanka, Iran, Egypt, India and the United Kingdom.
+He received his early education at the Doon School, Dehradun, and later went to Delhi University for his higher Studies.
+Here, he completed his graduation from St, Stephen’s College in History, followed by Masters in Sociology from Delhi School of Economics.
+After completing his Masters of Arts, he earned a diploma in Arabic from Institut Bourguiba Des Langues Vivantes, Tunis, Tunisia.
+Then he went to Oxford University where he earned his doctorate (D.Phil) in Social Anthropology in 1982.